BrooksLabUCSC/DM-DASE/README.md

 #### Main analysis

-* Peforms either DU or DS global and/or specific comparison analyses
+* Performs either DU or DS global and/or specific comparison analyses
-* Peforms gene and transcript level p-value adjustment using a two-stage test from stageR
+* Performs gene and transcript level p-value adjustment using a two-stage test from stageR
-* Calculates LFC and &Delta;PSI values from fitted transcript proportions from all MT vs WT conditions (for global analysis)
+* Calculates &Delta;PSI and LFC values from fitted transcript proportions from all MT vs WT conditions (for global analysis)
-* If performing comparison analysis, model calculates LFC and &Delta;PSI from fitted transcript proportions from samples in condition1 vs samples in condition2
+* If performing comparison analysis, model calculates &Delta;PSI and LFC values from fitted transcript proportions from samples in condition1 vs samples in condition2
 * Performs batch correction DU or DS analysis (optional)
 * Annotates AS events with differential usage or splicing (both JuncBASE and/or MESA)